Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 - ** Payment module ** - Stripe was used to complete the purchase in a safe and secure way for the user.

 #### Successful Payment Page:

 - ** Successful payment box **
-  - A page is displayed and an email with a summary of your purchases is sent.
+  - A page is displayed confirming the successfull purchase and an email, with a summary of your purchases, is sent to your email address.

 #### Profile page:

 - ** User Profile **
-  - When a user is logged in, they can view their profile on the profile page, this will give them the ability to change the delivery address and a summary of their previous purchases.
+  - When a user is logged in, they can view their profile on the profile page.
+It will give them the possibility to change the delivery address and view a summary of their previous purchases.

 ### Features Left to Implement